felipead/cassandra-logger/README.md

 ### Installing Gradle

-Gradle is a build tool for Java, a simplified successor to the well stablished Maven.
+Gradle is a build tool for Java, a simplified successor to the well established Maven.

 Please follow the instructions from the Gradle project [website](http://gradle.org/installation).